haifengl/smile/README.md

 If your input data contains different types of attributes (e.g. NumericAttribute, NominalAttribute, StringAttribute, DateAttribute, etc), you should pass an array of Attribute[] to the constructor of DelimitedTextParser to indicate the data types of each column.
 By default, DelimitedTextParser assumes all columns as NumericAttribute.

 ## Train The Model
-SmileMiner implements a variety of classification and regression algorithms.
+SMILE implements a variety of classification and regression algorithms.
 In what follows, we train a support vector machine (SVM) on the USPS zip code handwriting dataset.
 The SVM employs a Gaussian kernel and one-to-one strategy as this is a multi-class problem.
-Different from LibSVM or other popular SVM library, SmileMiner implements an online learning algorithm for training SVM.
+Different from LibSVM or other popular SVM library, SMILE implements an online learning algorithm for training SVM.
 The method learn trains the SVM with the given dataset for one epoch.
 The caller may call this method multiple times to obtain better accuracy although one epoch is usually sufficient.
 Note that after calling learn, we need to call the finish method, which processes support vectors until converge.
 As it is an online algorithm, the user may update the model anytime by calling learn even after calling the finish method.
 In the example, we show another way of learning by working on single sample.
 As shown in the example, we simply call the predict method on a testing sample.
 Both learn and predict methods are generic for all classification and regression algorithms.
 ```java
 DelimitedTextParser parser = new DelimitedTextParser();
 parser.setResponseIndex(new NominalAttribute("class"), 0);